nvmwill/nexmo-developer/_documentation/en/video/guides/experience_composer.md

 * `streamId`: The ID of the composed stream being published.
 The streamId may not be available when the status is `"failed"`.
 * `status`: The status of the Experience Composer.
 This property is set to one of the following:
-    * `"started"`: The Vonage Video API platform has successfully connected to the remote application server and is publishing the web view to an Vonage Video stream.
+    * `"started"`: The Vonage Video API platform has successfully connected to the remote application server and is publishing the web view to a Vonage Video stream.
     * `"stopped"`: The Experience Composer has stopped.
     * `"failed"`: An error occurred and the Experience Composer could not proceed.
 This may occur at startup if the Vonage Video server cannot connect to the remote application server or republish the stream.
 It may also occur at any point during